 Welcome to OHFA's resource center for housing counselors.
 Like you, the Agency is committed to helping more Ohioans become successful homeowners and find ways to prevent foreclosure.
-We have also provided information not only on our products, but other resources that can help your clients.
+We have also provided information on other resources that can help your clients.

-The Ohio Housing Finance Agency (OHFA) is seeking qualified HUD-Approved Counseling Agencies in Ohio to provide counseling services to individuals participating in OHFA's Homeownership Programs.
-OHFA expects approximately 3,000 borrowers to participate in this program during the 2016/2017 calendar years with the peak months being May, June, July, August, and September.
+OHFA is seeking qualified HUD-Approved Counseling Agencies in Ohio to provide counseling services to individuals participating in OHFA's Homeownership Programs.
+OHFA expects approximately 5,000 borrowers to participate in this program during each calendar year with the peak months being May through September.

+This services to be provided under this request for qualifications will be from July 1, 2019 through June 30, 2021.
 This is a request issued to all HUD-Approved Counseling Agencies in Ohio.
 Agencies who have the capacity to serve multiple counties should note it on the attached form.
-Each agency meeting the requirements will be compensated $75 per approved application.

-- Request for Qualifications – HUD-Approved Counseling Agencies (293 KB Adobe PDF File)
+- Request for Qualifications Form – OHFA Homeownership Program (229 KB Adobe PDF File)

 OSLSA Advanced Foreclosure Series: